Molmed/release-ccharp/README.md

 ``release-ccharp download-release-history <repo-name>``

 ## Adding a new application
-A new application has to be added to the file release_ccharp.config.
+A new application has to be added to the file repo.config.
 It should be self explainatory how to fill it in.
 The changes have to be added to this repo.
+In addition you have to define a workflow for the new application.
+Follow the pattern for one of the existing applications under release-ccharp.apps package.

 Before running through the deploy workflow the first time, a release has to be added to the repo manually in GitHub.
 You will be asked to enter a name for the tag associated with the release.
 This tag has to be in the